DarbyBurbidge/rooms.chat/frontend/README.md

 ## Component Documentation

 ### App in [App.tsx](src/App.tsx)
+Main screen.
+Needed for vite.
+If you have to edit this you have messed up.
 ### Login in [login.tsx](src/login.tsx)
+This is deprecated.
 ### NavScroll in [nav.tsx](src/nav.tsx)
+Essential component.
+Handles login functionality(Handing off to oauth) as well as linking to room creation, and all contact functionality
 ### HomeMenu in [home.tsx](src/home.tsx)
+Gets and renders all rooms + the last message sent in each room.
+This requires 3 requests per room which is excessive.
+An update should minimize these calls if possible.
 ### RoomForm in [room_form.tsx](src/room_form.tsx)
+This is the room creation form.
+Currently just a text box for name and a button to submit.
+Used to call contacts but some bugs + lack of utility since adding contacts wasn't added, so currently there is no requests associated with this component.
 ### Tester in [try_new_chat.jsx](src/try_new_chat.jsx)
+The name in this should refactored as its not very descriptive.
+Displays a chat room.
+Requires 1 + number of users in chat requests to show user info.
+Further updates should minimize this as well as add additional information
 ### JoinModal in [join_room.tsx](src/join_room.tsx)
+A bootstrap modal component which allows users to join a room that they received an invite to.
+This actually uses a lot of requests 1 + number of users to display images.
 ### AddContactModal in [add_contact.tsx](src/add_contact.tsx)
+A bootstrap modal component which allows for adding a contact.
+Only has one request unless an action is taken.
 ### AccountPage in [my_account.tsx](src/my_account.tsx)
+Deprecated
 ### AdminPanel in [room_admin_panel.js](src/room_admin_panel.js)
+This component currently only contains a button to delete a room.
+Future updates should add user removal functionality.